raisely/cli/README.md

 -   `raisely create [name]` - create a new custom component, optionally add the component name to the command (otherwise you will be asked for one)
 -   `raisely start` - starts watching for and uploading changes to styles and components

+## CI/CD Usage

+Raisely CLI supports usage in a CI/CD environment for auto-deployment of styles and components.
+In this scenario you would use the CLI to deploy local code, and overwrite what is on a Raisely campaign or account.

+Raisely CLI supports the following environment variables:

+-   `RAISELY_TOKEN` – your API secret key
+-   `RAISELY_CAMPAIGNS` - a comma-separated list of campaign uuids to sync (so you can be selective)

+_Note: All components are always synced, when they're present in the directory your syncing_

+With these environment variables set, run: `raisely deploy`.
+This will sync your local directory to the remote Raisely account, overwriting the styles and components on the destination campaign.

 ## Developing

 Contributions are welcome.
 The project is built with `commander`, `inquirer` and `ora` with a basic module structure.